Student Handbook – Graduation Requirements

 Wellness Breakdown Summary Two-Year Residential One-Year Residential 4 – Cultural 2 – Cultural 4 – Diversity 2 – Diversity 4 – Emotional/Spiritual 2 – Emotional/Spiritual 4 – Vocational 2 – Vocational 4 – Physical 2 – Physical 10 – Elective 5 – Elective 30 – Total Credits 15 – Total Credits

+The Indiana Academy recognizes Community Service as the commitment of uncompensated time and effort to positively impact communities within the state of Indiana.
+The Indiana Academy places a priority on service hours that benefit under-resourced populations, including but not limited to people experiencing poverty, discrimination, abuse, poor health, old age, and/or disabilities.
 Every two-year residential and NECP Academy student must perform fifty (50) hours of Community Service as a graduation requirement.
 Every one-year residential and NECP student must perform twenty-five (25) hours of Community Service as a graduation requirement.
 International students are welcome to participate in the Community Service program but are NOT required to complete any hours (0) over their Junior and Senior year in order to graduate.
-Community Service activities must occur after admission and official enrollment to the Academy and prior to graduation.
-Community Service is an approved activity that is beneficial to others and society and must meet the following criteria:
+Students may begin completing and recording Community Service on June 1st of the year they are admitted to the Academy.

 Students may choose more than one agency at a hometown location, in Muncie, or at a location of their choice to complete the service.
-All service must be pre-approved by the Administrative Assistant to the Director of Residential and Student Affairs or must be at a location listed on the Pre-Approved Site list (see below).
+All service must be approved by the Administrative Assistant to the Director of Residential and Student Affairs or must be at a location listed on the Pre-Approved Site list (see Community Service Form).
 Community Service forms can be found at the Indiana Academy web site in the Forms section at the following address: academy.bsu.edu/forms.
 All signed and completed paperwork must be filed with the Administrative Assistant to the Director of Residential and Student Affairs.
 Students may turn these completed forms into the Academy Front Desk to be recorded and tracked.
-Students are encouraged to complete their Community Service obligations during the summer to avoid conflict with academic responsibilities.
-For service completed between the dates of May 1st and September 30th, (which may include hours completed over the summer) the forms are due on October 1st.
-Forms are due on May 1st for service completed October 2nd through April 30th.
-Students may still turn in their service if either deadline is missed, but will be awarded only half the number of hours submitted.
+Students may choose to complete their Community Service obligations during the summer to avoid conflict with academic responsibilities.
+All community service must be submitted by June 1 at the end of the school year it was completed.

 Extended Curriculum Breakdown